ben-heil/ben-heil.github.io/_posts/2021-9-30-gene-conversion.md

     data = response.raw.data.decode('ascii')
 ```
 If you're familiar with the [requests](https://docs.python-requests.org/en/latest/) library, this statement might look familiar to you.
-It takes the request results and converts them from a binary string to an easier to work with text string.
+It takes the request results and converts them from a binary string to an easier-to-work-with text string.

 -----